nallen05/old-norse/README.md

 ## Status

-v0.0 - Core API subject to change
+v0.1.0 - Core API subject to change

 ## Lispy alternatives

-- [cl-tuition](https://github.com/atgreen/cl-tuition) - Common Lisp library for building rich, responsive terminal user interfaces (TUIs).
-It blends the simplicity of TEA with the power of CLOS so you can model state clearly, react to events via generic methods, and render your UI as pure strings.
+- [cl-tuition](https://github.com/atgreen/cl-tuition) - "Common Lisp library for building rich, responsive terminal user interfaces (TUIs).
+It blends the simplicity of TEA with the power of CLOS so you can model state clearly, react to events via generic methods, and render your UI as pure strings."
 - [text-draw](https://shinmera.github.io/text-draw/) - Common Lisp functions to draw graphics using pure Unicode text.
+Just drawing only.

 ## License